kaikokeke/kaikokeke/packages/shared/devtools/src/lib/any-map/README.md

 # AnyMap

-AnyMap is a helper class to test use cases where the value can be an `any` type value.
+AnyMap is a helper class for testing use cases where the value is of type `any`.

 ## Usage

-First, create an instance of AnyMap.

 ```ts
 import { AnyMap } from '@kaikokeke/devtools';